galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - This option may be attractive if you are comfortable with docker and do not have a handy development Galaxy
 - Your work is not persistent!
 - The instance will be torn down when you stop the container.
-When restarted, your previous work will be gone unless you download your work as a history or export it as a workflow to be imported later.
+- When restarted, your previous work will be gone unless you download your work as a history or export it as a workflow to be imported later.
-- Be sure to save your history - either as a history or exported as a workflow - before shutting down.
+- Be sure to save your history before shutting down or you will lose your work.
 - The Docker script provided with this topic builds a different Galaxy from most GTN Docker containers.
 - It does not include this tutorial.
 - It runs planemo tool_factory for you and exposes it on port 9090 so you can do all the same things as you